 Fun fact: In 1858 when the Palliser expedition went through, Eugene Bourgeau named the mountain, Pic de Pigeons, despite the fact pigeons were not in the area.
 And at one point the mountain was home to a ski hill with two poma lifts.
 According to the Calgary Herald, 500 children received free ski lessons here every year for about three years.
 It permanently closed in 1983 and the equipment was sold off.

-Drive west from Calgary to the Dead Man Flat’s exit.
+Drive west on the Trans-Canada Highway from Calgary to the Dead Man Flat’s exit.
 Go south on the overpass and drive up a gravel road to a parking lot located just past the Banff Gate Mountain Resort.
 If it’s busy, you may have to park on the road.

-The trailhead is also used for hiking up West Wind Pass, and Centennial Ridge.
+The trailhead is also used for hiking up the Wind Ridge Trail, and Centennial Ridge.
 (One year we did it as a one-way hike and descended the trail from Mt Allan to the parking lot used for this hike.)
 In theory, you could hike to Skogan Pass too though it’s better in winter when you can ski it, at least if the snow is good.

 Pigeon Mountain hike description

 From the main trailhead, hike about 100 m to reach the intersection pictured below.
 Go left and start hiking under the powerline.
 Follow it towards Skogan Pass for about 4 km.
 You may be sharing the trail with mountain bikers – and in fact you could cycle up to the turnoff and lock your bike in the woods.
 It would make for a fun, fast descent on the road.

 The trail weaves away from the powerline and into the woods on three occasions – which was a treat in the heat as it was shaded.
 It took us 1 hour and 20 minutes to reach the trail to Pigeon Mountain proper.